 The Brady Kids (1972): The character's first appearance in animation.
 The Brady kids meet Wonder Woman and together they are accidentally transported back to the time of the ancient Olympic Games.
 The kids plan to compete in the marathon and beat the Greek athletes to qualify for the race.
 Wonder Woman persuades the kids to disqualify themselves, explaining that if they win the race they will change the course of history.
 It's all kind of surreal.

-Promotional materials for a show titled Wonder Woman and the Star Riders, aimed at young girls, which never came to be.
+Promotional materials for a show (and accompanying toy line) titled Wonder Woman and the Star Riders, aimed at young girls, which never came to be.

 Justice League: Voiced by Susan Eisenberg as a princess fresh from Paradise Island, and a little bit naive.
 She had a buddingrelationship with Batman.
 Her origin story was retooled to fit with the series narrative, which left out much of the comic origin, though it was revisited in later episodes.